rock-the-prototype/dsl-digital-sovereignty/README.md

 Version: v1.1
 License: CC BY 4.0

+## What are Domain Specific Languages (DSLs)?

+A Domain Specific Language is a programming language with a higher level of abstraction optimized for a specific class of problems.
+A DSL uses the concepts and rules from the field or domain.

+### How are Domain Specific Languages different from "real" programming languages?
+A Domain specific language is usually less complex than a general-purpose language, such as Java, C, or Ruby.
+Generally, DSLs are developed in close coordination with the experts in the field for which the DSL is being designed.
+In many cases, DSLs are intended to be used not by software people, but instead by non-programmers who are fluent in the domain the DSL addresses.

 ---

 Dieses Repository enthält ein öffentlich einsehbares Konzept mit einem technischen Vorschlag, das meine Vision einer Git-integrierten Domain-Specific Language (DSL) als Fundament für revisionssichere, transparente und interoperable digitale Infrastrukturen beschreibt.